ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 > On this task, you need to create a spear-phishing scenario based on the information provided in the previous task.
 There are multiple cases available.
-As a special quirk, the message is recommended to be generated with ChatGPT.
+As a special quirk, the message is recommended to be generated with ChatGPT/HuggingChat.
 Finally you need to test it against anti-spam engines.

-Part of the assignment is to bypass some "protections" of ChatGPT to generate spear-phishing messages.
-At the moment of writing, they are straightforward to bypass.
-You are allowed to write the message yourself if you don't want to use the service.

-We recommend using the [real ChatGPT](https://chat.openai.com/auth/login) for educational purposes.
+If you are up for a challenge, try using the [real ChatGPT](https://chat.openai.com/auth/login) for educational purposes.
 As an alternative and with an older GPT model and without context, you can use [the registration-free relay](https://chatgpt.org/chat).
+However, ChatGPT has a lot of 'protections' regarding phishing email generation and will usually refuse to do so.
+Alternatively, you can use [HuggingChat](https://huggingface.co/chat/) that has more lenient protections.

+You are allowed to write the message yourself if you don't want to use these services.

-It is better to use a Chromium-based browser for this task, as you are required to export discussions in the end, and it has a useful extension.
+If you use ChatGPT, It is better to use a Chromium-based browser for this task, as you are required to export discussions in the end, and it has a useful extension.

-1. You must give information from the previous task for ChatGPT to create the selected pretext.
+1. You must give information from the previous task for ChatGPT/HuggingChat to create the selected pretext.
 2. Create the phishing message with the intended scenario with the help of the pretext.
 3. You can use English or Finnish.
 Try to use the specific dialect (e.g. Finnish dialects) or the format in the message.(authoritative, friendly, casual, other?).
 Try to briefly verify whether the dialect looks somewhat correct.
 3. Keep in mind that your goal is to obtain sensitive information - you can decide for yourselves what that information is.